MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-stock-transfer.md

 For more information, see [Configure and manage financial dimension links to sites](https://docs.microsoft.com/dynamicsax-2012/appuser-itpro/configure-and-manage-financial-dimension-links-to-sites).

 > [!NOTE]
-> Financial dimensions are derived from products master-data and the above mensioned dimension link.
+> Financial dimensions are derived from products master-data and the above mentioned dimension link.
 There is no possibility to change financial dimensions in Transfer orders.

 ## Create and post a stock transfer order